 Now let’s have a look at the model answer.

 The pie chart is a depiction of the prime reasons of low productive agricultural lands whereas the table illustrates the effects of these reasons in three regions of the earth during the 1990s.

 As for the pie chart, excessive animal grazing and cutting down of trees cause 35% and 30% of the worldwide land dilapidation respectively.
 Over-cultivation accounts for 3% more than a quarter of the land degradation while other causes comprises of 7% collectively.

-The table presents information on how these reasons affected three regions differently in the 1990s.
+The table presents information on how these reasons differently affected three regions in the 1990s.
 Europe had the highest percentage of land clearance that was 23%.
 In the same period the lowest percentage of land degradation was in North America and it reached only 5%.
 The major cause of the problem was deforestation in Europe (9.8%) while in North America and Oceania the reasons were over-cultivation (3.3%) and over-grazing (11.3%) respectively.
-Moreover, deforestation in Europe was higher than North America and Oceania combined.
+Moreover, deforestation in Europe was higher than in North America and Oceania combined.
 Though in Europe and North America over-cultivation was quite huge, no land was degraded for over-cultivation in Oceania.